-New York City can be overwhelming for a first-timer, especially when you throw in the hustle and chaos of Times Square.
-Here’s our pick of what to seek out, what to do and where to hang.
-If you’ve been to Times Square before, dig a little deeper, past the infamous square that’s actually a triangle.
+New York City can be overwhelming for a first-timer, especially in Times Square, where the city’s renowned hustle and bustle is at its most chaotic.
+Got your heart set on a trip to the throbbing, neon-adorned heart of this metropolis?
+Here’s our pick of what to seek out, what to do and where to hang in thrilling Times Square.

-It might be a stretch to get your mind out of a Blade Runner-inspired mindset when it comes to Times Square but it’ll happen pretty quickly should you choose to rest your head at The Knickerbocker.
-Built in 1906, this storied hotel has historical links to the lore and identities of New York: it was built by John Jacob Astor IV, has been claimed as the birthplace of the Martini cocktail and was the original home of the Maxfield Parrish mural Old King Cole.
-A recent relaunch returned the building to its original use after it closed as a hotel in 1920 and was turned into offices.
-With subtle lighting, a subdued palette and a quiet, calming ambience, The Knickerbocker is a refined five-star escape from the churn of Times Square, held at bay beyond the glass doors of the lobby.
-It’s a sign of things to come – the spacious rooms are not only finished in muted tones and luxurious finishes but also feature block-out blinds and double-glazed windows.
-Close the blinds and you’d never suspect you were in the centre of The City That Never Sleeps.
+You’ll be tempted to pretend you’re on the set of a futuristic Blade Runner-esque film while traipsing through Times Square but you’ll easily drop the act upon entry to The Knickerbocker.
+Built in 1906, this storied hotel has historical links to the lore and identities of New York City: it was built by John Jacob Astor IV, has been claimed as the birthplace of the Martini cocktail and was the original home of the Maxfield Parrish mural Old King Cole.
+With subtle lighting, a subdued palette and a quiet, calming ambience, The Knickerbocker is a refined five-star escape from the churn of Times Square, easily held at bay beyond the glass doors of the lobby.
+It’s an ambience that you’ll find in every corner of the property – the spacious rooms are not only finished in muted tones and luxurious finishes but also feature block-out blinds and double-glazed windows: close the blackout blinds and you’d never suspect you were in the centre of The City That Never Sleeps.
 Here, good old-fashioned service and considerate touches are the order of the day.
-The amenities in the marble bathroom are Gilchrist & Soames, there’s a charged tablet waiting in the room for use during your stay and, at turndown, hotel slippers materialise neatly by the bed.
+The amenities in the marble bathroom are Diptyques, there’s a charged tablet waiting in the room for use during your stay and, at turndown, hotel slippers materialise neatly by the bed.

 Feeling peckish?
 Guests can swan down to Charlie Palmer at The Knick at almost any time of the day for contemporary American fare.
 It’s one of the chef’s several popular eponymous restaurants across the United States and, if you can’t face taking the lift to level four (no judgement), guests can order room service from the Charlie Palmer kitchen.
-If you’re after a more casual eat-and-run affair, Jake’s Coffee Roasters, on the ground floor, has it covered.
-For a breath of summer air, opt for an afternoon PicKnick basket at rooftop bar St Cloud.
-It’s the hotel’s crowning glory (no pun intended) and guests shouldn’t miss an opportunity to take in the stunning views and experience the exhilaration of the open-air Sky Pods perched high above Times Square.
+If you’re after a more casual eat-and-run affair, Jake’s @ The Knick, on the ground floor, has it covered.
+For a breath of summer air, opt for an afternoon PicKnick basket at rooftop bar St Cloud Rooftop.
+It’s the hotel’s crowning glory (no pun intended) and guests shouldn’t miss an opportunity to take in the stunning views and experience the exhilaration of the open-air space perched high above Times Square.

 Charlie Palmer at The Knick

 Step out of the elevator and into Charlie Palmer at The Knick and you’d never know you were in a fine-dining restaurant four floors above the flashing lights and frenzy of Times Square.
 Plush upholstered furniture, a fabulously long marble bar and an air of quiet calm dominate the large, well-lit space partitioned by chain-metal curtains.
 A restrained colour palette keeps everything refined and tasteful, whether you’re there for brunch, lunch, dinner or drinks.
 Whatever mood you’re in, the menu has something to suit.
-Feel like fried chicken and a (Kobe beef) burger for dinner?
-Or perhaps a light kale Caesar salad and tomato bisque?
-A soufflé or crêpes for dessert?
+Feel like a BBQ pulled pork burger or prime beef tartare for dinner?
+Or perhaps a light kale salad with Asher bleu cheese with a New York cheesecake for dessert (when in Rome, and all that)?
 You’ll find these and other classic meals, plus a tempting list of cocktails.

 The Mean Fiddler

-The Mean Fiddler is a sports bar, karaoke joint and Irish pub – head here if a big game, American bar food or a night on the town are high on your list.
-The pub-style dining is great value and hits all the right notes, covering everything from shepherd’s pie and quesadillas to buffalo wings and Cobb salad.
+The Mean Fiddler is a sports bar, karaoke joint and Irish pub – head here if a big game, American bar food or a night on the town are high on your to-do list.
+The pub-style dining is great value and hits all the hearty notes, covering everything from pancakes and and burritos to pizza and stringy mac ’n’ cheese.
 Stay on after dinner and exercise your vocal chords or hit the dance floor.
-Expect things to get rowdy: live music and DJs feature every night and the pub hosts one of the most popular happy hours around.
+Expect things to get rowdy: live music and DJs regularly feature and the pub hosts one of the most popular happy hours around.

 Havana Central, Times Square

-Atmospheric lighting, palm trees, high ceilings and a signature orange-hued interior feature at all four Havana Central restaurants – and the one in Times Square is no exception (look out for the neon palm tree).
-Best for a fun and filling meal with family and friends, Havana Central’s Cuban cuisine is served up with happy hour from 4pm to 7pm during the week (the Mojito is a favourite) and live music on weekends.
-Try the housemade empanadas and a classic Cuban sandwich for lunch or drop by during dinnertime and order slow-roasted pork, shredded beef or garlic shrimp with a side of plantain chips or black bean soup.
+Towering indoor palms, high ceilings and a fun and bright interior feature at all four Havana Central restaurants, including the Times Square outpost (look out for the neon palm tree).
+Best for a fun and filling meal, Havana Central’s Cuban-influenced cuisine is served up with happy hour from 4pm to 7pm during the week (the Mojito is the obvious favourite) and live Latin music on Thursday, Friday and Sunday nights.
+Try the empanadas and a classic Cuban sandwich for lunch or drop by during dinnertime and order slow-roasted pork, braised beef or garlic shrimp with a side of plantain chips or black beans.

 151 W 46th Street, Midtown West